dummy3k/vagrantWindows/README.md

 This will setup the VM so `vagrant` can administer it:

+1. Reset the VM to the snapshot "NotBootedYet".
-1. Boot the VM for the first time
+2. Boot the VM for the first time.
+The 90 days may start couting now.
-1. open an administrative command prompt
+1. Open an administrative command prompt
    1. `notepad prep.cmd`
-   2. paste the content from `prep.cmd` from this git repository.
+   2. Paste the content from `prep.cmd` from this git repository.
 This will configure `WinRM` to work nicely with `vagrant`.
-   3. save and run `prep.cmd`
+   3. Save and run `prep.cmd`.

    This will spew out a few errors but it did work for me.
-1. shutdown the VM.
+1. Shutdown the VM.
 You might want to create a snapshot.
 2. Package the VM:

     ```
     vagrant package --base "MSEdge - Win10_preview" --output windows.box --vagrantfile BaseImage\Vagrantfile
     ```

     `MSEdge - Win10_preview` is the name of the image in VirtualBox.
 1. Import box:

     ```
     vagrant box add windows.box --name win10box
     ```